-It is hereby certified that this Annual Performance Plan was developed by the management of the Manufacturing and Engineering Related Services Sector Education and Training Authority (merSETA) under the guidance of the Accounting Authority, and takes into account all the relevant policies, legislation and other mandates that govern the merSETA responsibilities, and accurately reflects the Impact, Outcomes and Outputs which the Manufacturing, Engineering and Related Services Sector Education and Training Authority will endeavour to achieve over the period 2021/22.
+It is hereby certified that this Annual Performance Plan was developed by the management of the Manufacturing and Engineering Related Services Sector Education and Training Authority (merSETA) under the guidance of the Accounting Authority, and takes into account all the relevant policies, legislation and other mandates that govern the merSETA responsibilities, and accurately reflects the Impact, Outcomes and Outputs which the Manufacturing, Engineering and Related Services Sector Education and Training Authority will endeavour to achieve over the period 2023/24.
+The APP here-in has been compiled in alignment to the Department of Planning Monitoring and Evaluation (DPME) and National Treasury (NT) Planning Framework and Guidelines for planning documents.